Having trouble with your child’s bedtime routine? Check out examples of a 3 year old sleep schedule and find one that works for you!

 Whatever sleep issues you’re currently in—late bedtimes, early wake-ups, no naps—rest assured that this isn’t forever.
 Your 3 year old is going through developmental changes, from disrupted sleep to phasing out naps.

-But by adjusting her schedule, you can bring more consistency—and more sleep—into your days and nights.
+By adjusting her schedule and nurturing healthy sleep habits, you can bring more consistency—and more sleep—into your days and nights again.

 Don’t forget: Join my newsletter and grab your copy of The Five Habits That Will Make Your Child’s Naps Easier below: